JosephLai241/JosephLai241/README.md

 My name is Joseph and I'm a self-taught software developer from Michigan who is passionate about computer science.
 I love the field and am still not sure what my niche is, so I'm currently in the process of learning a bit of everything.

-This GitHub portfolio `README` serves as a short resume of sorts and also a showcase for my accomplishments thus far.
+This GitHub portfolio `README` serves as a resume of sorts and also a showcase for my accomplishments thus far.

 In the process of assessing areas of interest, I have created: